Project Update - March 2026

-Construction of the Wentworth Point Gateway is going ahead following careful review of the community's comments and feedback.
-The project page was viewed over 3000 times and Council received 140submissions with 78% indicating support for the welcome sign initiative.
+During the consultation stage for the Wentworth Point Gateway proposal, the project page was viewed over 3,000 times and Council received 140 submissions with 78% indicating support for the welcome sign initiative.
 Thank you to everyone who participated.

 Council is preparing to install a key gateway landmark on the corner of Hill Road and Bennelong Parkway in Wentworth Point.